-This prospectus relates to the disposition from time to time of up to 1,850,000 shares of our Common Stock, which includes 1,300,000 shares of our Common Stock issuable upon the exercise of warrants and an additional 550,000 shares of our Common Stock that may be issued upon the redemption of those warrants following certain major transactions, events of default and upon the occurrence of certain events.
+This prospectus relates to the disposition from time to time of up to 6,631,538 shares of our Common Stock, which includes 1,250,000 shares of our Common Stock issuable upon the exercise of warrants, 530,000 shares of our Common Stock issuable pursuant to the terms of outstanding warrants upon the redemption of those warrants following certain major transactions and events of default and upon the occurrence of certain events and 4,851,538 shares of Common Stock held by the selling stockholders named in this prospectus.
 We are not selling any Common Stock under this prospectus and will not receive any of the proceeds from the sale of shares by the selling stockholders.

 The selling stockholders may sell the shares of Common Stock described in this prospectus in a number of different ways and at varying prices.
-We provide more information about how the selling stockholders may sell their shares of Common Stock in the section entitled 'Plan of Distribution' on page 11.
+We provide more information about how the selling stockholders may sell their shares of Common Stock in the section entitled 'Plan of Distribution' on page 14.
 We will not be paying any underwriting discounts or commissions in this offering.

 The Common Stock is traded on the Nasdaq Global Market under the symbol 'DVAX.'
-On November 14, 2007, the reported closing price of the Common Stock was \$5.09 per share.
-An investment in the shares offered hereby involves a high degr rees of risk.
+On September 13, 2007, the reported closing price of the Common Stock was \$4.48 per share.

+An investment in the shares offered hereby involves a high degrees of risk.
 See 'Risk Factors' beginning on page 2 of this prospectus.

-Neither the Securities and Exchange Commission nor any sta or accuracy of this prospectus.
-Any representation to the contra isapproved of these securities or passed upon the adequacy The date of this prospectus is November [], 2007.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
+Any representation to the contrary is a criminal offense.

+The date of this prospectus is September 14, 2007.